 - In 2017, National Grid sold off its gas distribution business to a consortium of investors.
 National Grid Gas Distribution has since rebranded as Cadent Gas.

 - In April 2019, National Grid Electricity Transmission became a legally separate company within the National Grid Group.
-In separating from National Grid ESO, National Grid ET is now able to offer more competitive solutions.

 - In June 2020, National Grid ESO announced it went a record 67 days, 22 hours and 55 minutes without using electricity generated from coal.
-This two-month run marked the longest period that Britain has gone without coal since 1882.
+This two-month run marked the longest period that Britain had gone without coal since 1882.